|Day Use:||Year Round|

-COVID-19 UPDATE: The park is OPEN to limited daytime use, including J.S.
-Burres/Cottonwood Bridge, Starvation Lane and all boat accesses to the John Day River.
-Restrooms are open.
-Camping, including dispersed camping, remains closed.
+Park is open for day use and camping with reduced services.
+J.S.
+Burres/Cottonwood Bridge, Starvation Lane and all boat accesses to the John Day River are open.

 Cottonwood Canyon State Park is rugged and vast, from the vertical cliffs carved by the John Day River to deep side canyons and arid, rocky grasslands that extend for miles in all directions.
 The park’s 8,000-plus acres are open for exploring, stargazing and contemplating the elemental forces that carved this unique landscape.